Cyberkn-ight/Conway-Game-of-Life-but-multiplayer/README.md

 # Conway-Game-of-Life-but-multiplayer
 A Conway's Game of Life implementation that run in your terminal and allow for WAN multiplayer

-To run the revised Game of Life program, first start the server by opening a terminal and navigating to the directory where the server script is saved.
+To run the Game of Life program, first start the server by opening a terminal and navigating to the directory where the server script is saved.
 Then, run the following command:

 ```python filename.py ip port n num_cells x1,y1 x2,y2 ...```